Who we are

 - (for CCTV) our legitimate interests in ensuring the safety and security of our premises and those who visit them

-- where you consent to the processing where we ask you to (e.g. for certain sorts of marketing or other processing where the law requires this)
+- where you consent to the processing where we ask you to (e.g. where we consider it desirable to do so, or for certain sorts of marketing or other processing where the law requires this)

 In addition to the extent the information we process is considered to be special category information then we will process it both under the applicable lawful basis above and: